 Here’s a good analogy when thinking about pillar content or pillar pages.
 A pillar is considered something that supports; a building pillar might support a roof, while a pillar of the community supports, well, the community.

 Your pillar content isn’t much different.
-It is a long-form content foundation, such as an e-book, webpage or a very long blog, which provides a broad overview of a topic that interests your audience.
+It is a long-form content foundation, such as an ebook, web page, or a long-form blog post, which provides a broad overview of a topic that interests your audience.

 Cluster content can take the form of: